kplaney/CoINcIDE/Coincide_GenomeMedicine_dissertation_scripts/README_GenomeMedicine_dissertation.txt

 For such small datasets included in the repo, I just load them and assume they're in your current working directory.

+I also included in the breast clustering script my work to cluster the entire concatenated/merged matrix, using a few
+different normalization schemes, as this is the current way to cluster across multiple datasets.

 OK we have all of our clusters for each dataset.
 Now let's run the core functions of Coincide.
 I did this by using two Rscript command line files, and a third file that called them for each of the clustering analyses from the two files above.